 6 years = 2 semesters @ 75% salary for the 2 semesters

-D. Money accrued from sabbaticals (25% of two semesters' salary) shall be used in each college to defray the costs of instruction during sabbaticals.
-Colleges and Departments are responsible for determining how to cover the remaining instructional costs.
+3.4.4 Money accrued from sabbaticals (25% of two semesters' salary) shall be used in each college to defray the costs of instruction during sabbaticals.
+Colleges and departments are responsible for determining how to cover the remaining instructional costs.

-G. A faculty member on sabbatical leave is eligible for consideration for merits, advancement in rank, one-time bonuses and for any general or special adjustment in salary received by other faculty members of the University.
+3.4.7 Faculty on sabbatical are eligible for merit, advancement in rank, one-time bonuses, or other general or special adjustments of salary received by other faculty.

-E. At the beginning of every fall semester, each college will report the number of sabbaticals granted for the preceding year, the number of faculty returning from sabbatical leave, and the number of sabbatical reports filed (per PPM 3-25, Section V, Part D) from the previous academic year to the Salary, Benefits, Budget and Fiscal Planning Committee within 45 days of each new fall semester.
+3.5.5 At the beginning of every fall semester, each college will report the number of sabbaticals granted for the preceding year, the number of faculty returning from sabbatical leave, and the number of sabbatical reports filed (see section 3.5.4) from the previous academic year to the Salary, Benefits, Budget and Fiscal Planning Committee within 45 days of each new fall semester.
 Each faculty member returning from sabbatical will present the outcomes of their sabbatical at a department and/or college meeting no later than the last day of the semester in which that faculty member returns.